 Exploring underground Odessa – the Catacombs

 Slightly unexpectedly, Odessa is built above an immense system of catacombs.
-They are said to stretch somewhere between 2500 and 3000 km, but no one knows for sure because they haven’t been fully mapped.
-They have now become something of a tourist attraction and various companies will take you down to explore them.
+The Odessa catacombs are said to stretch somewhere between 2500 and 3000 km, but no one knows for sure because they haven’t been fully mapped.
+They have now become something of a tourist attraction and various companies, including the Secrets of Underground Odessa will take you down to explore them.

 We set out to visit the catacombs on a tour with Secrets of Underground Odessa Museum, organised by a friend of ours.
 A group of us met in a car park on a typical suburban Odessan street – grey blocks of flats on either side.
 Our guides picked us up and took us to a metal door, looking very much like it led to a garage or workshop.
 The door was unlocked to reveal a flight of stairs going down into the darkness.
 We were handed hard hats with lights fixed to the top, miner-style and led down the stairs.

 During the war, Odessa fell to the German and Romanian armies, who wanted control of the Black Sea port.
 After a siege and a battle, the Soviet Union lost control of the city in 1941 and occupying armies moved in.
 A group of partisans (freedom fighters) used the tunnels as a base for intelligence and sabotage operations.
 There were bedrooms and bathrooms, a hospital and a church.
-You can visit this area through the Museum of Partisan Glory.
-The complexity of the tunnels and the many exits all over the city meant that they could remain hidden down there and come up to cause havoc unexpectedly.
+Separate to the Secrets of Underground Odessa tour, you can visit this area through the Museum of Partisan Glory The complexity of the tunnels and the many exits all over the city meant that they could remain hidden down there and come up to cause havoc unexpectedly.
 The Nazis tried to block the entrances, flood them and gas them, but there were just too many.

 Our trip down the stairs took us into an ex-Cold war nuclear bomb shelter.
 The tunnels had been lined with metal and strengthen, and a series of rooms created.
 There were offices and bedrooms, kitchens and toilets.
 Now much of it has been stripped out, but there are weapons to see, exhibits of protective clothing and gas masks, various pieces of machinery and lots of old Soviet signs.
 You can even use the toilet.
 Interestingly, they say that the bomb shelter wasn’t actually intact, so in the event of a nuclear attack, people sheltering there would not have survived.